113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

 ## ibmcloud catalog offering restore
 {: #publish-offering-restore}

-Run the following command to restore a previously deprecated offering version in the IBM Cloud catalog.
-Restoring it will place the version in draft state.
-After validating it, you will be able to restore the original version to the published state it was in prior to being deprecated.
+Run the following command to restore a previously deprecated offering version in the {{site.data.keyword.cloud_notm}} catalog.
+Restoring it places the version in draft state.
+After you validate it, you can restore the original version to the published state that it was in before it was deprecated.

 ```
 ibmcloud catalog offering restore --version-locator VERSION_NUMBER